White-bellied Blue Flycatcher

 Interesting Facts About the White-bellied Blue Flycatcher

-- 1The White-bellied Blue Flycatcher is endemic to the Western Ghats, a UNESCO World Heritage site known for its biodiversity.
+• 1The White-bellied Blue Flycatcher is endemic to the Western Ghats, one of the world's 36 biodiversity hotspots.

 White-bellied Blue Flycatcher Conservation Status